AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module12/ex4.md

 ![Demo](./images/jo4.png)

 You now have to define 3 conditions:

-* It's colder than 10° Celcius
+* It's colder than 10° Celsius
-* It's between 10° and 25° Celcius
+* It's between 10° and 25° Celsius
-* It's warmer than 25° Celcius
+* It's warmer than 25° Celsius

 Let's define the first condition.

-#### Condition 1: Colder than 10° Celcius
+## Condition 1: Colder than 10° Celsius

 Click on the ``Condition``.